 Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
-Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
+Some parts of this page may be published on the website as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-ACADEMIC YEAR: 2022/23 NATIONAL COST CENTRE: MODULE LEADER: Steve Berry OTHER MODULE STAFF:
+ACADEMIC YEAR: 2023/24 NATIONAL COST CENTRE: 133 MODULE LEADER: Steve Berry OTHER MODULE STAFF: